Robert Wadlow: Adulthood

-One year before his death, Wadlow passed John Rogan as the tallest person ever.
+One year before his death, Wadlow passed John Rogan as the tallest person ever recorded.
 On June 27, 1940 (18 days before his death), he was measured by doctors at 8 ft 11.1 in.

+Death

 On July 4, 1940, during a professional appearance at the Manistee National Forest Festival, a faulty brace irritated his ankle, leading to infection.
-He was treated with a blood transfusion and surgery, but his condition worsened due to an autoimmune disease; he died in his sleep on July 15.
+He was treated with a blood transfusion and surgery, but his condition worsened and he died in his sleep on July 15.

 His coffin measured 10 ft 9 in long by 2 ft 8 in wide by 2 ft 6 in deep, weighed over 1000 lbs, and was carried by twelve pallbearers and eight assistants.
-He was buried at Oakwood Cemetery in Upper Alton, Madison County, Illinois.
+He was buried at Oakwood Cemetery in Alton, Illinois.

+Legacy

 A life-size statue of Wadlow was erected opposite the Alton Museum of History and Art in 1986.
+He is one of the Guinness World Records ICONS of 2025.